 To partially or fully close a position, a Take Profit Limit Order could also be used, meaning a position is closed when a certain level of profit is met.

 Reduce-Only can also be as an additional option when playing Limit Orders to ensure your position is not increased unintentionally.
-Check out this guide on how to use Reduce-Only.
+Check out this article on on how to use Reduce-Only here.